ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab03.md

 ![basicShapes](basicShapes.png){:height="400px"}

 The above drawings are the result of calling either <code>drawRectangle()</code> or <code>drawTriangle()</code>.
-In each drawing, the turtle stamp shoes the initial location and heading of the turtle right before the corresponding function is called.
+In each drawing, the turtle stamp shows the initial location and heading of the turtle right before the corresponding function is called.
 For example the top left drawing is the output of the following line of code, when the turtle is at the top left corner:

 ```
 drawRectangle( width = 50, height = 100, tilt = 0, penColor = "red", fillColor = "")